-- 5- The Prophet's marriage to Zeinab, daughter of Jahsh, who was his cousin, was in order to establish a religious ruling.
-She had been married to Zeid ben Haritha, the Prophet's adopted son.
+5. The Prophet's marriage to his cousin Zaynab, daughter of Jahsh, was in order to establish a religious ruling.
+She had been married to Zayd Ibn Haritha, the Prophet's adopted son.
 Their marriage did not last long and she was divorced.
 It was the custom of the Arabs during that period to prohibit any marriage between a man and his adopted son's divorced wife.
-The Prophet was ordered by God to marry Zeinab in order to abolish this ruling which was totally unnecessary.
-The following Quranic verse abolished this ruling: - "...
-Then when Zeid had dissolved his marriage with her, with the necessary formality, we joined her in marriage to you: in order that the in future there may be no difficulty in the matter of marriage with the wives of their adopted sons, when the latter have dissolved with the necessary formality their marriage with them and God's Command must be fulfilled."
-(33/37)
+The Prophet was ordered by God to marry Zaynab in order to abolish this ruling which was totally unnecessary.
+The following Qur'anic verse established this ruling: "...
+Then when Zayd had dissolved his marriage with her, with the necessary formality, We joined her in marriage to you: in order that in the future there may be no difficulty in the matter of marriage with the wives of their adopted sons, when the latter have dissolved with the necessary formality their marriage with them and God's Command must be fulfilled".
+[33/37].